ridgelab/ssva/README.md

 Required command line arguments:
 - -i input file:  The vcf file with all variants
 - -o output directory:  The directory where the output files will be saved
-- -a annovar: The path to the Annovar directory with perl scripts
+- -a annovar: The path to the annovar directory with perl scripts
-- -d humandb:  The path to the databases that annovar uses (must have refGene, dbscsnv11, gerp++gt2 (hg19 only), exac03, and  1000g2015aug as explained above)
+- -d humandb:  The path to the directory containing the databases that uses (must have refGene, dbscsnv11, gerp++gt2 (hg19 only), exac03, and  1000g2015aug as explained above)
 - -m MaxEntScan path:  The path to the MaxEntScan perl scripts directory
 - -g genome:  The path to the directory that contains the   UCSC   reference    genome   by   chromosome downloaded (hg19/hg38)

 Optional command line arguments:
 - -b build version:  Valid options are 'hg19'(default) or 'hg38'
-- -r RefSeqFile:  This is the path to the file that contains the UCSC table viewer RefSeq data. (default in this git repository)
+- -r RefSeqFile:  This is the path to the file that contains the UCSC table viewer RefSeq data. (default: in this git repository)
-- -e evalue:  This is the evalue cut off for the rpsblast of the Cdd database. (default .005)
+- -e evalue:  This is the evalue cut off for the rpsblast of the Cdd database. (default: .005)
-- -s samtools:  This is the path to the Samtools executable. (default in path variable)
+- -s samtools:  This is the path to the Samtools executable. (default: in path variable)
+- -u debug: This toggles whether to show error messages from annovar and the database queries. (default: false)

 An example for running the program is as follows: